ab-anand/Automation-Bots/README.md

  - [x] Tool that shorten links using the vurl api.
  - [x] Usage: `python vurl.py [-h] -l LINKS [LINKS ...]`

+- <b>youtubeTrailers.py</b>

+- [x] Automated script that fetches you latest trailers of movies from youtube.
+For example trailers of English movies.
+- [x] Usage: `python youtubeTrailers.py <language-name>`

  <b>Note</b> -

  1. The codes uses an API key which has been deactivated so you will need to get your own.